a13z/nd256_project3/explanation_7.md

 handler, or if it is to find a path in which case I return the handler if exists.
 If it is not found, then it will fallback to the not found attribute in the Router.

-The runtime complexity is O(1) since the path is stored in a dictionary and the lookup is constant.
+The runtime complexity is O(n) since the path is stored in a Trie we need to traverse until we get to the end of the path.

 The space complexity is O(m*n) being n the number of words which creates the route and m the length of these words.